Alfonso-Caballero/Home-Price-Prediction-ML-/README.md

 The project is structured as follows:

-- `web_scraping/`: Contains the code related to data extraction from the website.
+- `webscraping/`: Contains the code related to data extraction from the website.
-- `data_preprocessing/`: Includes the data cleaning and preprocessing process.
+- `split_data_eda/`: Cleaning and split train, test for EDA analysis.
-- `modeling/`: Contains the machine learning and deep learning algorithms.
+- `feature_engineering/`: Includes the data cleaning and preprocessing process.
-- `presentation/`: Contains a presentation summarizing key findings and results (e.g., in PDF format).
+- `train/`: Contains the machine learning and deep learning algorithms.
-- `dashboard/`: Includes the code and necessary files for the Power BI dashboard.
+- `presentacion/`: Contains a presentation summarizing key findings and results.

 ## Presentation